13 Stunning Photo Spots in Regensburg, Germany for Instagram

 Map: Best Photo Spots in Regensburg, Germany

 One quick recommendation: make sure you get an eSim in advance so that you can easily navigate Regensburg.
-We used Airalo, which was affordable and easy to use.

 1. Old Stone Bridge

-2. Panoramic Views of Regensburg
+2. Panoramic View of Regensburg

 3. View of Regensburg down Stadtamhof